AbhishekMankame/CPP_tutorial/Learning/extras/sweep_line_algorithm.md

 We convert each guest into two events:
 - `(arrival_time, +1)` -> Someone enters 🚶
 - `(departure_time, -1)` -> Someone leaves 👋

+### 🧹The Sweep
+We sort all these events by time and walk through them in order, updating the guest count: